 Unsecured Loans

-Delinquency on an unsecured loan happens after you miss one monthly payment.
+Delinquency on unsecured loans happens after you miss one monthly payment.
 But default on an unsecured loan typically occurs after 30 to 90 days of late loan payments.
 Lenders send defaulted loans to debt collection agencies.
 You may have to appear in court in the event of a lawsuit.
 The debt collector can garnish your wages if the court judgment is in the creditor’s favor.

 Auto Loans